Estates and Facilities

 - May be required to work evenings and weekends, as business demands.

-- There may be a requirement for the post-holder to participate in local on-call arrangements, as relevant to this role.
+- May be required to participate in local, on-call arrangements, as relevant to the role.

 - Attend all training and CPD, as required.